Hello emotional kids and parents!

 (That’s all of us, you know.)

-We’ve also made a 2-page chart for kids that includes emotional vocabulary words, and a page that helps kids understand exactly what their emotions do and what gifts and skills they bring.
+Kids especially love learning about their emotions, and we’ve made a 2-page chart for kids that helps kids understand exactly what their emotions do and what gifts and skills they contain.

 How to use these Emotions Charts chart with kids